an-slua-sidhe/animation-challenge-1/README.md

-# This the first animation challenge.
+# This is the first animation challenge.